BoraOfficial/pyDepot/README.md

 Then simply click the <b>Code</b> button and download as a zip and extract it.

-After that you're going to install the dependencies by this command:
+After that you're going to install the dependencies using this command:
 ```
 pip install -r requirements.txt
 ```